 Dental Extractions | Clarksville TN

-Post Extraction Instructions, Cumberland Surgical Arts, PLLC
+Post Extraction Instructions, Cumberland Surgical Arts and Associates, PLLC

 - Pain – Take your first pain pill when your prescription is filled.
 It is better to take pain medication with a small snack or following a meal.
 If your pain increases dramatically several days after surgery, please notify your doctor.

 - Diet – Take only liquids or very soft food today.
 Advance your diet tomorrow as tolerated.
 Avoid hot, spicy foods for one week.
-Do not use a straw for the first few days after surgery.
-It is sometimes advisable, but not absolutely required, to confine the first day’s intake to liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.) It is best to avoid foods like nuts, sunflower seeds, popcorn, rice, tortilla chips etc., which may get lodged in the socket areas.
+Do not use a straw for the first four days after surgery.
+It is sometimes advisable, but not absolutely required, to confine the first day’s intake to liquids or pureed foods (soups, puddings, yogurt, milk shakes, etc.) It is best to avoid foods like nuts, sunflower seeds, popcorn, rice, oatmeal, eggs, tortilla chips etc., which may get lodged in the socket areas.
 It is important not to skip meals!
 If you take nourishment regularly you will feel better, gain strength, have less discomfort and heal faster.
 If you are a diabetic, maintain your normal eating habits or follow instructions given by your doctor.

 - Sharp Edges: If you feel something hard or sharp edges in the surgical areas, it is likely you are feeling the bony walls which once supported the extracted teeth.
 Occasionally small slivers of bone may work themselves out during the following week or so.
 If they cause concern or discomfort, please call the office.
+Rudolphtown Office Phone Number 931-552-3292

 - Stitches – You may notice some stitches in your mouth.
 These will dissolve over one or two weeks.
 Do not be concerned if you lose a stitch prior to the return appointment.